personal-repos-mazen/personal-resume/readme.md

 ## CI/CD Pipeline

 This repo comes with a configurable pipeline using repository actions' secrets and variables.
 This pipeline aims to build and push your resume to a different repository.
-This different repository can be your portfolio website or just a place you keep your most up to date version of your resume.
-In my case, I have the pipeline pushing the resume to my [portfolio website repo](https://github.com/mbahgatTech/Portfolio-Website)

-## CI/CD Pipeline

-This repo comes with a configurable pipeline using repository actions' secrets and variables.
-This pipeline aims to build and push your resume to a different repository.
 This different repository can be your portfolio website or just a place you keep your most up-to-date version of your resume.

 In my personal fork, I have the pipeline pushing the resume to my [portfolio website repo](https://github.com/mbahgatTech/Portfolio-Website) which itself has a pipeline that deploys my website to Vercel.
 Now, if I change something in my configuration and push it to master branch, my website will have the latest resume.